fybrik/fybrik/site/docs/concepts/modules.md

 # Modules

 The project currently has two extension mechanisms, namely connectors and modules.
-This page describes what modules are and how they are leveraged by the fybrik's control plane to build the data plane flow.
+This page describes what modules are and how they are leveraged by the Fybrik control plane to build the data plane flow.

 ## What are modules?